lanavirsen/BrickBreaker-Extended/README.md

 ![CI](https://github.com/lanavirsen/BrickBreaker-Extended/actions/workflows/ci.yml/badge.svg)  [![codecov](https://codecov.io/gh/lanavirsen/BrickBreaker-Extended/branch/main/graph/badge.svg)](https://codecov.io/gh/lanavirsen/BrickBreaker-Extended)

-BrickBreaker is a .NET 9 WinForms remake of the classic paddle-and-bricks arcade game.
-The gameplay runs inside a desktop window, while Spectre.Console menus handle login, Quick Play, and leaderboard actions.
-Every frame, power-up, and collision is authored directly in code.
+BrickBreaker is now a Blazor WebAssembly remake of the classic paddle-and-bricks arcade game, deployed as a responsive web app that streams the .NET gameplay loop into a `<canvas>`.
+The browser client handles login, registration, CAPTCHA, score submission, and leaderboard views while sharing the same `GameEngine` used by the desktop builds.
+Console and WinForms shells remain in the repo to demonstrate how multiple UI layers can plug into the shared gameplay/session architecture without forking core logic.

 ## Gameplay screenshot